helmutkemper/iotmaker.docker.builder/README.md

 #### ContainerCopyTo

+Português:

-Português: Copia um arquivo contido no computador local para dentro do container
+Copia um arquivo contido no computador local para dentro do container

 ```
 Entrada:
   hostPathList: lista de arquivos a serem salvos no computador hospedeiro (caminho + nome do arquivo)
   containerPathList: lista de arquivos contidos no container (apenas o caminho)

 Saída:
   err: Objeto de erro padrão
 ```

+English:

-English: Copy a file contained on the local computer into the container
+Copy a file contained on the local computer into the container

 ```
 Input:
-  content: Reader for the file contained on the computer.
-Eg: err, content = os.Open("/home/user/file.txt")
-  destinationPath: file path in container
+  hostPathList: list of files to be saved on the host computer (path + filename)
+  containerPathList: list of files contained in the container (path only)

 Output:
   err: standard error object